 According to the Office of Personnel Management, there are at least 3 tangible benefits for diversity and inclusion in the workplace.
 Having a diverse workforce helps companies better serve their communities that are represented by diverse peoples.
 People from different backgrounds and experiences bring more ideas, aiding in creativity and innovation.
 When employees feel like there are people like them they can go to for open, honest conversations, there is an increase in engagement and productivity.

 Diversity, Equity & Inclusion isn’t a one-time initiative, it’s an ongoing commitment for a better workplace.

-Browse our Diversity, Equity, & Inclusion toolkit below!
+Browse our Diversity, Equity, & Inclusion resources below!

 Policy & Program Development